zonuexe/phpactor-dist/README.md

 composer global require zonuexe/phpactor-dist
 ```

-**Note:**: This repository is a proof of concept to propose to the Phpactor mainstream.
+**Note**: This repository is a proof of concept to propose to the Phpactor mainstream.
 Do not depends on this package as it will be removed without notice.

 ## Why "dist" package?